 Often the chairs have been arranged within the room so that your back is facing the examiner.
 This is done deliberately and it is best to start by repositioning the chair so that your face is visible to both the patient and the examiner.
 It is hard for the examiner to assess empathy and non-verbal communication skills if they are unable to see you.
 It is important to introduce yourself to the patient according to your role that is stated in the scenario.

 The examiner’s focus is not on your practical clinical skills or knowledge but on your ability to listen, ask questions and address the concerns of the person you are talking to.
 This highlights a key difference between hospital and general practice medicine.
 Your responses should be tailored to the situation and person in front of you rather than sticking to a formulaic history.
+Many people fail to prepare for this section of the interview and drop marks, however the simulated scenarios are a key part of your GP application.

 The actors are given instructions detailing what to say and how to behave, including their body language, emotional state and appearance.
 They may only reveal information if a question is asked in a certain way or if a good rapport is established with the candidate.
 It is therefore important to listen to what they say carefully and pick up on any verbal or non-verbal cues.
 The actor may also provide feedback on aspects of your performance to the examiner such as how you made them feel.